JensBender/loan-default-prediction/README.md

   - Secondary evaluation metrics: Class-1-specific recall, precision, and F1-score.
   - Success criteria: Minimum class-1 recall of 0.75 and class-1 precision of 0.50 on the test data.
 - Identify key factors influencing loan default risk through feature importance analysis.
+- Deploy the model and preprocessing pipeline as a Dockerized app with FastAPI backend and Gradio frontend.

 **Value Proposition**
 This project enables financial institutions to reduce loan default rates and make better and faster lending decisions by leveraging machine learning for automated and improved risk assessment.